My daughter asked me to teach her to quilt.

 This is the easiest method I have ever used for joining a sashed quilt.

 What a great beginner quilt, right?
-She even free motion quilted 2 of the blocks herself.
-Her first quilt, and already free motion quilting.
+She even free motion quilted 2 of the

-The signature is something that makes it special, and I could never have done it if not on an individually quilted block.
+The signature is something that makes it special, and I could never have

 The quilt tester approves.